What is a mammogram?

 You will stand in front of a mammography machine.
 One breast will be put on the X-ray

 plate.
 The technologist may look at your breast or move your breast around to put

-it in the best place for the picture.
-He or she may put a marker on any moles, scars,
+it in the best place for the picture. may put a marker on any moles, scars, or other

 squeeze or compress your breast gently against the X-ray plate.
 This pressure is needed

 to keep the radiation level as low as possible.
 It also helps take the best picture

 of your breast tissue.
 You may feel some pain or discomfort during this time.

 You will be asked to hold your breath while the image is taken.

 The technologist will step behind a protective window while the image is taken.